Maluw Adhil Urngu Padanu Mamuy Moesik (Legends from the deep sitting peacefully on the waters)

 Zheng Bo

 Through drawing, dance and film, Zheng Bo cultivates intimate relations with plants.
 These relations are aesthetic, erotic, and political.
-For them art does not arise from human creativity, but more-than-human vibrancy.
-In 2022 they presented a new forest dance film titled Le Sacre du printemps (Tandvärkstallen) at the 59th Venice Biennale.
-Zheng Bo grew up in Beijing and now lives on Lantau Island, Hong Kong.
+For them, art does not arise from human creativity, but more-than-human vibrancy.
+In 2022, they presented a new forest dance film Le Sacre du Printemps (Tandvärkstallen) at the Venice Biennale.
 Guided by Daoist wisdom, they grow weedy gardens, living slogans, ecoqueer films, and ecosocialist workshops.
 These diverse projects, alive and entangled, constitute a garden where they collaborate with both human and nonhuman thinkers and activists.
 Their ecological art practice contributes to an emergent planetary indigeneity.
+Zheng Bo grew up in Beijing and now lives on Lantau Island, Hong Kong.

 Casino Wake Up Time

 Casino Wake Up Time is a collective of Bundjalung and Kamilaroi women who have been meeting and weaving for over ten years.
-Established in 2006 in Casino, Australia, members Auntie Janelle Duncan, Auntie Margaret Torrens, Theresa Bolt and Kylie Caldwell are leading NSW Aboriginal contemporary weaving into new and abstract forms.
+Established in 2006 in Casino, Australia, members Auntie Janelle Duncan, Auntie Margaret Torrens, Theresa Bolt, and Kylie Caldwell are leading NSW Aboriginal contemporary weaving into new and abstract forms.
 Meeting to share stories, learn traditional crafts and make intricate pieces, sharing skills has been a way of renewing culture for the collective.
-The artists have held several exhibitions locally as well as showing at Boomalli Gallery, Sydney and have conducted numerous workshops locally, regionally, and nationally.
+The artists have held several exhibitions locally as well as showing at Sydney’s Boomalli Gallery and have conducted numerous workshops locally and nationally.

 Casino Wake Up Time is a collective of Bundjalung and Kamilaroi women who have been meeting and weaving for over ten years.
-Established in 2006 in Casino, Australia, members Auntie Janelle Duncan, Auntie Margaret Torrens, Theresa Bolt and Kylie Caldwell are leading NSW Aboriginal contemporary weaving into new and abstract forms.
+Established in 2006 in Casino, Australia, members Auntie Janelle Duncan, Auntie Margaret Torrens, Theresa Bolt, and Kylie Caldwell are leading NSW Aboriginal contemporary weaving into new and abstract forms.
 Meeting to share stories, learn traditional crafts and make intricate pieces, sharing skills has been a way of renewing culture for the collective.
-The artists have held several exhibitions locally as well as showing at Boomalli Gallery, Sydney and have conducted numerous workshops locally, regionally, and nationally.
+The artists have held several exhibitions locally as well as showing at Sydney’s Boomalli Gallery and have conducted numerous workshops locally and nationally.

 Casino Wake Up Time